America's Most Wanted: 1996 cancellation and revival

 The program was canceled for a month and a half in the fall of 1996, per a decision made the previous spring in the wake of high production costs.
 In its place, Fox moved Married... with Children (then entering what soon became its final season) to 9/8c, with the new sitcom Love and Marriage following it at 9:30.
 Cops remained in its hour-long 8/7c block.
 However, protests from the public, law enforcement, and government officials, including the governors of 37 states, encouraged Fox to bring the show back, though low ratings for Married... and Love and Marriage ultimately sealed the return of AMW.
 Love and Marriage was canceled, and Married... was moved back to Sundays.
-In 1996, the show was retitled America's Most Wanted: America Fights Back, which ran until 2003.
-For the next 15 years afterward, the America's Most Wanted/COPS combination made Saturday evening Fox's most stable night, along with the longest unchanged primetime schedule on U.S. television as of 2011.
+On November 9, 1996, the show was retitled America's Most Wanted: America Fights Back, which ran until 2003.
+The change was overseen by Fox executive Peter Roth, who promised to bring the show back.
+For the next 15 years afterward, the America's Most Wanted/COPS combination made Saturday evening Fox's most stable night, along with the longest unchanged primetime schedule on American television as of 2011.

 On March 6, 2010, Fox aired the 1,000th episode of America's Most Wanted, and Walsh interviewed then President Barack Obama at the White House.
 In the interview, they discussed the Obama Administration's crime-fighting initiatives, as well as the impact the show has had on law enforcement and crime prevention.